JavaScript is disabled. Please enable to continue!

 Introduction

-Health effects of gluten
+Health effects of gluten:

 While gluten is harmless for most people, it can trigger severe reactions in those with celiac disease, an autoimmune disorder that damages the small intestine upon gluten ingestion.
 Common symptoms associated with gluten sensitivity include:

-• Diarrhoea
+• Diarrhea

 • Bloating